s-marley/ESP32_FFT_VU/README.md

 - Long press: Change brightness
 - 3 button presses in 2 seconds: Set to auto-change pattern
 - 5 button presses in 2 seconds: Turn off display

+## Licence
+Due to a [copyright claim](https://github.com/s-marley/ESP32_FFT_VU/issues/12) by G6EJD, the MIT license for this project has been withdrawn, and his licence now applies.
+This can be found in LICENCE.txt.
+As I would like this code to be MIT licenced going forward, any code that originated with G6EJD will be replaced at a future date and the information on this page updated to reflect this.